vzhukovskii/che-bookmark-plugin/README.md

 }
 ```

-this class is responsible for the registering extension in the runtime. _Note, that each extension in the Eclipse Che should be marked with [Extension](https://github.com/eclipse/che/blob/master/core/ide/che-core-ide-api/src/main/java/org/eclipse/che/ide/api/extension/Extension.java) annotation._
+This class is responsible for the registering extension in the runtime. _Note, that each extension in the Eclipse Che should be marked with [Extension](https://github.com/eclipse/che/blob/master/core/ide/che-core-ide-api/src/main/java/org/eclipse/che/ide/api/extension/Extension.java) annotation._

 And `org.eclipse.che.ide.bookmarks.BookmarksGinModule`:
 ```